AIME Machine Learning Framework Container Management

 That's it

-With these basic but powerfull commands it is possible to create, open and manage your deep learning containers.
+With these fundamental yet powerful commands, you can effortlessly create, open, and manage your deep learning containers.

-One can install apt and Python packages within the container which do not compromise the host system.
-An additional venv to manage your Python package is possible but not really necessary.
-Just create a new container to experiment with a new setup.
+Inside the container, you can install both apt and Python packages without affecting the host system.
+While it's possible to use an additional venv to manage Python packages, it’s often unnecessary —simply create a new container to experiment with different setups.

-Open multiple instances of your containers and run your deep learning sessions.
-Share data and source between the container and host through the mounted workspace directory.
+Run multiple instances of your containers and seamlessly manage your deep learning sessions.
+Share data and source files between the container and host system through the mounted workspace directory.

 Installation